 It is important to note that close to 85% of the budget of ASD-S is allocated to salaries of the approximately 3200 regular employees and casual replacement costs.
 We have other fixed costs such as electricity, fuel, cost of operating buses, and monies needed for minor repairs.
-Prior to the pandemic travel costs were significant, especially for those whose roles take them to schools around the District or the Centre and to EECD for meetings.
+Travel costs are significant, especially for those whose roles take them to schools around the District or the Centre and to EECD for meetings.
 Once the expenditure plan is developed there would be few deviations from it.
 The reality is the discretionary funding we have within the budget is small - some funds come to support professional learning for provincial priorities which often are our priorities and for resources for schools with new curriculum and French Second Language through the Official Languages in Education funds.

 The Superintendent has a discretionary budget line, and many of the expenses (supply time, refreshments) for Principals meetings, leadership opportunities and professional learning would be covered there.
-We have a group of 24 Principals wanting to attend a leadership conference out of province in the spring.
-We are funded for the registration costs for ten people so we will cover the additional costs as this is seen as a priority.
-Our self-sustaining funds are used to support those extras that are not funded - e.g. 50K - 60K annually for schools to apply for Innovation Grants which supports the District Improvement Plan.
+We support leadership opportunities for all Principals and Vice Principals including conferences and individual or team coaching.
+Our self-sustaining funds are used to support those extras that are not funded.
 I look for ways to support learning opportunities for staff that align with their School Improvement Plans and our District priorities.

-PSSC Funds - At the September 2022 meeting of the DEC a proposal was brought forward to DEC for PSSC funding - this is based on \$500 for small schools and \$2.42 per student using the official September 30 enrolment from the previous school year.
+PSSC Funds - A September 2022 decision of the DEC for PSSC funding is followed.
+This is based on \$500 for small schools and \$2.42 per student using the official September 30 enrolment from the previous school year.
 As PSSC's were not yet named, Principals were made aware of their budget amounts.